queritylib/querity/index.markdown

     .build();
 ```

-> Because of limitations of SQL databases, when the distinct flag is set to `true`, you cannot sort by nested properties.

 > The distinct flag is meaningless in NoSQL databases and will be ignored.

 ## Modify an existing Query